 Facilitate agent evaluation within a 3D game-like world to develop advanced intelligence capabilities aligned with public sector workflows and governance.

-This instructor-led, live training in Virginia (online or onsite) is aimed at business analysts, data scientists, and developers who wish to build and implement deep learning models to enhance revenue growth and address challenges in the public sector.
+This instructor-led, live training (online or onsite) is aimed at business analysts, data scientists, and developers who wish to build and implement deep learning models to enhance revenue growth and address challenges in the public sector.

 By the end of this training, participants will be able to: